jolexa/blog.jolexa.net/content/post/gentoo-how-to-handle-xfce-extras.md

 We are cleaning up the XFCE ebuilds via a [new eclass][1].
 The current eclasses do not make maintenance any easier, like they should.
 Some other things on the TODO list include:

   * Remove xfce-4.4 from the tree.
 4.6.1 has long since been stable.
 Caveats: We promised mips that they could have a ~month to keyword 4.6.1.
-[Gentoo Prefix][2] can&#8217;t easily use 4.6.1 due to the xorg-server dependency.
+[Gentoo Prefix][2] can't easily use 4.6.1 due to the xorg-server dependency.
   * Rename plugins to match what upstream calls them.
 For example, what Gentoo calls `xfce-extra/xfce4-cpu-freq`, upstream calls `xfce4-cpufreq-plugin` This is true of all plugins.
   * Remove the meta extras package, `xfce-base/xfce4-extras`.